Ghoksadanga railway station

-Ghoksadanga railway station is a railway station on the Barauni–Guwahati line of Northeast Frontier Railway.
-It serves Ghoksadanga town in Cooch Behar district in the Indian state of West Bengal.
+Ghoksadanga railway station serves Ghoksadanga town in Cooch Behar district in the Indian state of West Bengal.
 Its station code is GDX.

-The station consists of two platforms and four tracks with one FOB.
+This station on the Barauni–Guwahati line of Northeast Frontier Railway consists of two platforms and four tracks with one FOB.

 Trains

 Important trains like Sealdah -New Alipurduar Teesta Torsha Express, New Jalpaiguri - Bongaigaon Express etc are available from this station.

 A number of trains connect to Ghoksadanga railway station.
 Live status of arrivals and departures on this station can be checked on Indian Railways website.